sadiejay/netlify-team-questions/README.md

 - [Github Action for Open Sentencing Model](https://github.com/Call-for-Code-for-Racial-Justice/Open-Sentencing-Model/commit/ce67e8058dbafc31d7143a2c6b1a64e78250dee6) - I had fun learning how to write in yml and create an action.
 10/10 would do again.
 ### ✨ Doing 100-days-of-code
 - [100-day-of-code](https://github.com/sadiejay/100-days-of-code) - Oops.
 I forogt to write in my log yesterday.
 I def was coding in a forked repo tho!
 It counts!
+  - Messed around with Liquid for the first time.
+Not bad!

 <br>